mayajs/maya/README.md

 <p align="center"><img src="https://github.com/mayajs/maya/blob/master/maya.svg"></p>

 A Node.js framework for REST API server-side-applications.
 This is built on top of Express using Typescript to take advantage of strongly type checking and modern Javascript features.
-Typescript also provides easy implementation Dependency Injection and Inversion of Control (IOC) that makes unit testing much easier.
+Typescript also provides easy implementation Dependency Injection and Inversion of Control (IoC) that makes unit testing much easier.

 ## Features